Many leading marketing and SEO specialists say that website page speed is paramount for your success. And we fully agree with this.

 - Needs more memory than PHP7.

-And that’s not all.
-If running high-load projects on your Magento 2 (Commerce only), pay attention to configure optional database replication and split database performance solution.
+◊ Amasty's Pro Tip: If you're running high-load projects on your Magento 2 (Commerce only), make sure to configure optional database replication and split database performance solution.
 It gives max improvement to your store performance.
-Also, read our blog post on how to improve your Magento 2 performance using flat catalog.
+Read our blog post on how to improve Magento 2 speed using flat catalog.

 How to make your Magento 1 / 2 fly with one mod?

-We can talk for hours about the ways for your Magento speed improvement, however, all the steps require wide technical expertise, as well as major time and money investments.
-But don’t worry, we’ve taken care of that and designed Google Page Speed Optimizer.
+We can talk about the ways for your Magento speed improvement for hours.
+However, all the necessary steps require wide technical expertise as well as time investments.
+But don’t worry, we’ve taken care of that when we designed Google Page Speed Optimizer.

 - Optimize images automatically.
 All your JPEG, PNG, GIF files will be compressed without losses in quality.

 - Minify HTML, CSS, JS and merge CSS and JS.